 Date of Breach:

 Team one: Team Captain:

 Team Two: Team Captain:

 Players Name(s)

 Officials Name (s)

 Umpire (s):

 Description of Incident: $\ \square$ On Field $\ \square$ off Field (Refer to next page for level)

 Signature Date:

-Has the player/ official and team captain been r notified of the report?
-Yes □ No □
+Has the player/ official and team captain been n notified of the report?
+Yes \( \Boxed{\omega} \) No \( \Boxed{\omega}

 Date and Time Report notified to DDSWQ Mana gement appointed delegate:

-(if additional information is to be provided please attach to this incident report when submitting)

-This form must be submitted within 48 hours of the game (e.g., by the following Tuesday night)
+(if additional information is to be provided please attach to this incident report when submitting) This form must be submitted within 48 hours of the game (e.g., by the following Tuesday night)

-Offence Level: One □ 1.1 - Abuse cricket equipment or Clothing, ground equipment or fixtures or fittings; □ 1.2 - Show dissent at an umpire's decision by action or verbal abuse; □ 1.3 - Use language that is obscene, offensive or insulting and /or making of an obscene gesture: □ 1.4 - Engage in excessive appealing; □ 1.5 - Point or gesture to the pavilion in an aggressive manner upon the dismissal of a batsman □ 1.6 - Breach any regulation regarding approved clothing or equipment Offence level: Two □ 2.1 - Show serious dissent at an umpire's decision by action or verbal abuse; □ 2.2 - Engage in inappropriate and deliberate physical contact with other players or officials in the course of play; \square 2.3 - Charge or advance towards an umpire in an aggressive manner when appealing; □ 2.4 - Deliberately and maliciously distract or obstruct another player of official on the field of play; □ 2.5 - Throw the ball at or near a player or official in an inappropriate and /or dangerous manner \square 2.6 - Use language that is obscene, offensive or of seriously insulting nature to another player, official or spectator \square 2.7 - Change the condition of the ball in breach of Law 42.3 □ 2.8 - Attempt to manipulate a match in regard to result, net run rate, bonus points Etc. □ 2.9 Seriously breach any regulation regarding approved clothing or equipment; Offence Level: Three □ 3.1 - Intimidate an umpire or official whether by language or conduct; □ 3.2- Threaten to assault another player, team official or spectator; □ 3.3 - Use language or gestures that offend, insult, humiliate, threaten, disparage or vilify another person on the basis of that person's race, religion, colour, descent or national or ethnic origin; □ 3.4 Make public or media comment detrimental to the interests of the game.
-Prohibited conduct includes: - Denigrating or criticizing any player, umpire and official linked to Warwick Cricket Association - Denigrating or criticizing any player, umpire and official by inappropriately commenting on his or her performance abilities or characteristics; - Commenting the likely outcome of or criticizing the outcome of a hearing report or any appeal; - Criticizing any evidence, submission or comment made by any person at the hearing of the report and any appeal □ 3.5 Physically assault another player, umpire, official or Spectator.
-Engage in any act of violence on the field of play.
+Offense Level, One Offence Level: One □ 1.1 - Abuse cricket equipment or Clothing, ground equipment or fixtures or fittings; □ 1.2 - Show dissent at an umpire's decision by action or verbal abuse; $\square$ 1.3 - Use language that is obscene, offensive or insulting and /or making of an obscene gesture: □ 1.4 - Engage in excessive appealing; □ 1.5 - Point or gesture to the pavilion in an aggressive manner upon the dismissal of a batsman □ 1.6 - Breach any regulation regarding approved clothing or equipment Offence level: Two □ 2.1 - Show serious dissent at an umpire's decision by action or verbal abuse; □ 2.2 - Engage in inappropriate and deliberate physical contact with other players or officials in the course of play; □ 2.3 - Charge or advance towards an umpire in an aggressive manner when appealing; □ 2.4 - Deliberately and maliciously distract or obstruct another player of official on the field of play; □ 2.5 - Throw the ball at or near a player or official in an inappropriate and /or dangerous manner □ 2.6 - Use language that is obscene, offensive or of seriously insulting nature to another player, official or spectator $\square$ 2.7 - Change the condition of the ball in breach of Law 42.3 □ 2.8 - Attempt to manipulate a match in regard to result, net run rate, bonus points Etc. □ 2.9 Seriously breach any regulation regarding approved clothing or equipment; Offence Level: Three □ 3.1 - Intimidate an umpire or official whether by language or conduct; □ 3.2- Threaten to assault another player, team official or spectator; □ 3.3 - Use language or gestures that offend, insult, humiliate, threaten, disparage or vilify another person on the basis of that person's race, religion, colour, descent or national or ethnic origin; the basis of that person is face, ferigion, colour, descent of national of ethine origin, performance abilities or characteristics; - Commenting the likely outcome of or criticizing the outcome of a hearing report or any appeal;